emberjs/data/packages/json-api-graph-spec/src/profile/complex-relationships.md

 might supply one matching `NewResourceIdentifierObject` when creating a new entity

-However, we intentionally allow for APIs to also supply the `NewResourceIdentifierObject` interface with the **exlicit semantics** that it means the resource is not persisted and eventual persistance is not guaranteed.
+However, we intentionally allow for APIs to also supply the `NewResourceIdentifierObject` interface with the **explicit semantics** that it means the resource is not persisted and eventual persistance is not guaranteed.

 This is useful for a number of situations in which APIs cache temporary client state for resumability, restoration or real-time scenarios.